 Driving in the rain is something Irish drivers have all done and are used to.
-Even so, driving in heavy rain can be very tricky, especially if you’re an inexperienced driver.
+Even so, driving in heavy rain can be tricky, especially if you’re inexperienced.
 There are steps to take to keep extra safe in wet conditions.
 We have created this post to advise you on the best tips for driving in the rain.

 Tips for Driving in the Rain